-Our results of operations and cash flows have been and will continue to be subject to fluctuations because of changes in foreign currency exchange rates, particularly changes in exchange rates between the U.S. dollar and the Euro, GBP and Indian Rupee, the currencies of countries where we currently have our most significant international operations.
-A portion of our invoicing is denominated in the Euro, GBP, Japanese Yen and Indian Rupee.
+Our results of operations and cash flows have been and will continue to be subject to fluctuations because of changes in foreign currency exchange rates, particularly changes in exchange rates between the U.S. dollar and the Euro, GBP and INR, the currencies of countries where we currently have our most significant international operations.
 Our expenses in international locations are generally denominated in the currencies of the countries in which our operations are located.

-The cash flow effects of our derivative contracts for the year ended December 31, 2019 and 2018 were included within net cash provided by operating activities on our consolidated statements of cash flows.
-At December 31, 2019, we had 26 open designated cash flow hedge forward contracts with notional amounts of €24.2 million and £9.7 million.
-During the fiscal year ended December 31, 2019, we recorded \$0.4 million of unrealized foreign exchange gains (net of realized gains and losses and tax) related to the designated cash flow hedge contracts in AOCI.
-At December 31, 2018, we had 12 open cash flow hedge contracts with notional amount of €12.9 million and £4.1 million.
-The unrealized foreign exchange losses on these contracts recorded in AOCI were insignificant.
+The cash flow effects of our derivative contracts for the year ended December 31, 2020 and 2019 were included within net cash provided by operating activities on our consolidated statements of cash flows.
+At December 31, 2020, we had 39 open designated cash flow hedge forward contracts with notional amounts of €25.9 million, £8.7 million and Rs.
+1,933.5 million.
+During the fiscal year ended December 31, 2020, we recorded \$2.0 million of unrealized foreign exchange losses (net of realized gains and losses and tax) related to the designated cash flow hedge contracts in AOCI.
+At December 31, 2019, we had 26 open cash flow hedge contracts with notional amount of €24.2 million and £9.7 million.
+We recorded \$0.4 million of unrealized foreign exchange gains (net of realized gains and losses and tax) related to the designated cash flow hedge contracts in AOCI.

-For further details, see Part II, Item 8 of this Annual Report on Form 10-K Note 2, Fair Value of Financial Instruments.
+For further details, see Part II, Item 8 of this Annual Report on Form10-K Note 2, Fair Value of Financial Instruments.